Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market research and data analysis for clients of various kinds
+- Assisted with market analysis and research for clients of various kinds

-- Achieved proficiency of Excel and PowerPoint
+- Achieved proficiency with Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020